 "A prohibition on the development of superintelligence, not lifted before there is broad scientific consensus that it will be done safely and controllably, and strong public buy-in."
 (Future of Life Institute, 2025)

-The statement has been signed by Nobel laureates, policymakers, celebrities, religious leaders, and AI researchers.
-Signatories include Geoffrey Hinton, Yoshua Bengio, Steve Wozniak, Prince Harry, and numerous members of parliament and AI company employees.
+The statement has been signed by Nobel laureates, policymakers, celebrities, religious leaders, and AI researchers including Geoffrey Hinton, Yoshua Bengio, Steve Wozniak, Prince Harry, and numerous members of parliament and AI company employees.

 3.2 Analysis of Claims